wpengda/wpengda.github.io/_pages/about.md

 # 🔥 News
+- *2024.08*, Our article, **On putting the horse (raters and criteria) before the cart (variance components in ratings)**, has now been published in [Industrial and Organizational Psychology](https://www.cambridge.org/core/journals/industrial-and-organizational-psychology).

 - *2024.07*, Our article, **Will the real Linda please stand up...
 To large language models?
 Examining the representativeness heuristic in LLMs**, has now been accepted at [COLM 2024](https://colmweb.org/).

 - *2024.03*, Our article, **The weight of beauty in psychological research**, has now been published in [Industrial and Organizational Psychology](https://www.cambridge.org/core/journals/industrial-and-organizational-psychology).